Part II, chapter 3: Leave of absence returnees/leave of absence replacements

 A timeline showing the following dates: February 14, 2005 (the leave starts), November 2, 2007 (the position is backfilled), February 13, 2010 (the leave ends), and February 13, 2011 (one year after the leave ends).

-Organizations must register the person with a priority entitlement as soon as the position is back-filled, since the priority entitlement starts on the day the position is back-filled.
-If the employee on leave is unavailable to consider job opportunities, the organization must still register the person with a priority entitlement, and inform the PSC of the date when the person will be available.
+Organizations must register and activate the person with a priority entitlement as soon as the position is back-filled, since the priority entitlement starts on the day the position is back-filled.
+If the employee on leave is unavailable to consider positions, the organization must still register and activate the person with a priority entitlement, and indicate when the person will be available in their PIMS profile.

 The priority entitlement ends when: